RadiantLabs/modeling-api-docs/docs/source/automated_measures.rst

 Existing HVAC Cooling System
 ****************************

+Operations on the existing cooling systems are entered in ``automatedMeasures.existingHvacCoolingSystem``.
 This object covers the singular predefined system providing cooling in the base building, including a heat pump.

-Property: ``existingHvacCoolingSystem``

-Schema:

   ==========  ====================  ===========  ========  ============================
   Property    Type                  Constraints  Required  Description